This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Is this a break from work to chase the sun and chill?
 Are you a culture vulture looking for Roman ruins and ancient worlds?
 Do you love hiking in the amazing national parks of Europe?
 Or, like most of us, looking for a bit of both?

-If you’re looking for inspiration or don’t know where to start planning, our ready made and downloadable motorhome road trips for France, Germany and Italy and three months in Europe include detailed interactive maps, travel times and distances, day by day ideas for destinations, hikes and activities plus recommendations for campsites and aires at every destination.
+If you’re looking for inspiration or don’t know where to start planning, our ready-made and downloadable motorhome road trips for France, Germany and Italy and three months in Europe include detailed interactive maps, travel times and distances, day-by-day ideas for destinations, hikes and activities plus recommendations for campsites and aires at every destination.

 Motorhome Touring Guides